 Walking is good for the body, mind and soul.

-I just came back from Spain where I did 155 km of the Camino Frances pilgrimage in October 2018.
+In October 2018 I walked 155 km of the Camino Frances pilgrimage.
 I started this blog during the preparation stages for the Camino.

 Post – Camino my goal is to walk the whole length of the Bruce Trail in stages and also to use walking as an exercise to keep me healthy.
 I go on day hikes and take pictures on the Bruce Trail.
 Running along the Niagara Escarpment in southern Ontario from Niagara to Tobermory, the Bruce Trail spans more than 890 km of main Trail and over 400 km of associated side trails.

 I am a pilgrim on this journey called Life.
-“Thy will be done” is my mantra, since I believe I am a vessel that God can use to spread Light and Love.
-I believe that the Holy Spirit directs my life.
 “Let go and Let God” is my every day goal.
 Walking on water so to speak.

 use it over